belasobral93/JS-Unit-2-Project-Starter-Code/README.md

   information in the pop-up.
 - Change the link of the "Read more from source" button to that of the respective article.
-- When the user selects a source from the dropdown menu on the header, replace the content of the page with articles from the newly selected source.
+-*DONE*- When the user selects a source from the dropdown menu on the header, replace the content of the page with articles from the newly selected source.
 Display the loading pop up when the user first selects the new source, and hide it on success.
-- Add an error message (either alert or a notification on the page) if the app cannot load from the selected feed.
+-*DONE*- Add an error message (either alert or a notification on the page) if the app cannot load from the selected feed.

-__Additional UI interaction rules:__

-- When the user clicks/taps the search icon, expand the input box.
+-*DONE*- When the user clicks/taps the search icon, expand the input box.
 Best approach for this is to toggle the `.active` class for the `#search` container.
 If the search input box is already expanded tapping the search icon again will close the input.
 Pressing the "Enter" key should also close the opened input box.
   _See Bonus 2 for search filtering functionality._
-- When the app is first loading and when the user selects to load a new feed from the dropdown, display the `#popUp` container with the `.loader` class.
+-*DONE*- When the app is first loading and when the user selects to load a new feed from the dropdown, display the `#popUp` container with the `.loader` class.
   You can toggle the `.hidden` class from the container to display/hide the overlay container.
-- Add functionality to hide the pop-up when user selects the "X" button on the pop-up.
+-*DONE*- Add functionality to hide the pop-up when user selects the "X" button on the pop-up.
-- Clicking/tapping the "Feedr" logo will display the main/default feed.
+-*DONE*- Clicking/tapping the "Feedr" logo will display the main/default feed.

 #### Bonus